 - 1. A statement of the grounds identified on appeal; - 2.
-A summary of the information considered by the appeal officer; - 3.
-The decision of the appeal officer and the rationale for the decision including, where the findings are overturned or modified, an explanation of why the ground(s) for appeal were proven; and - 4.
-If the final decision is that the respondent violated the SVSH Policy, a statement that the decision constitutes a finding of probable cause as defined in APM-015.
+A summary of the information considered by the appeal officer; and - 3.
+The decision of the appeal officer and the rationale for the decision including, where the findings are overturned or modified, an explanation of how the procedural error materially affected the outcome.